RnbWd/chronic/README.md

 ```

-## Command Line

-To run tasks:
+- To run tasks:

 ```bash
 $ node [filename] [tasks...]
 ```

-To list available tasks in a file, pass -l or --list:
+- to list available tasks in a file, pass -l or --list:

 ```bash
 $ node [filename] -l
 ```

-To see help:
+- to see help:

 ```bash
 $ node [filename] -h # or --help